 If a defendant files an answer a hearing will be scheduled within 30 days but no sooner than 15 days from the date of the answer.
 Both parties will have the right to present evidence and call witnesses.
 The parties should bring any relevant evidence with them to court, including copies of the contract, receipts, ledgers, photographs or other relevant items.

 If a party has witnesses, the party should bring them to the hearing.
 Written statements may not be accepted as evidence.
 If assistance is needed to obtain the attendance of witnesses, a Request for Subpoena form (PDF) should be completed and returned to the Clerk of Magistrate Court along with the required fee.
-For the courts to serve the subpoena the fee is $10.
+For the Marshal's Office to serve the subpoena the fee is $10.